Offbeatmammal/DNSupdate/README.md

 As I have a Windows machine that's always-on, it seemed like a good exercise to do with PowerShell, though easy enough to switch to bash if I want to move it to the Raspberry-PI that's used for some other things at home.

+I know there are existing services like NoIp.com or other dynamic DNS services (as well as updater apps) but none of them delivered all the features I needed with the flexibility - hence rolling my own.

 How to use
 ----------